vigorousnorth/MaineCampaignFinance2018/readme.md

 `> head(data18)`

 This just gives you the first 5 rows of the data frame.
-Again, it’s a handy way to do a quick check of your data, peek at its structure and make sure everything looks OK.
+It’s another handy way to do a quick check of your data, peek at its structure and make sure everything looks OK.

-##STRUCTURE OF R DATA FRAMES
+## STRUCTURE OF R DATA FRAMES

 When R loads a data frame, every element in it is indexed by a row and column number – kind of like rows and columns in Excel.